Atta (ant): Workers

-The Soldier Caste
+Soldiers

-The leafcutter soldier caste is responsible for the colony's defense.
+The soldier caste is responsible for the colony's defense.
 Like workers, soldiers are wingless and sexless.
 While some recognize soldiers as a distinct class, they are often considered a sub-caste of workers.
 Soldiers appear among lines of workers carrying their leaf fragments.
 They are recognizable by their conspicuously larger size, more formidable spines, and very large heads.
 These large heads house the muscles used for closing their powerful pincer-like mandibles on enemies.
 Soldiers should not be confused with army ants.

-The Winged Male Caste
+Drones

 Drones are winged males which are larger than workers and soldiers.
-They are the only male ants who inhabit the colony, and their sole purpose is to mate with a queen during her mating or nuptial flight.
+They are the only male ants who inhabit the colony, and their sole purpose is to mate with a queen during her nuptial flight or at another time.
 Drones are fed by workers and do little or no work in the nest.
-Commonly among ant species, queens can live for up to 15 years and workers about 7 years, while drones survive only for 1-2 weeks.
-This is because once they mate with the queen, the colony no longer needs them, and they die.
+Drones have a lifespan of only 1–2 weeks, much shorter than the queen's lifespan of up to 15 years and workers' lifespan of about 7 years.
+This is because drones are no longer needed after they mate with the queen.

-The Queen Caste
+Queens

-Texas Leafcutter (Atta texana) drone mounting a queen.
+Texas leafcutter (Atta texana) drone mounting a queen.
 She has shed her wings after her nuptial flight.

-The queen ant plays a major role in both creating new colonies and maintaining the ant population in established ones.
+The queen plays a major role in both creating new colonies and maintaining the population in established ones.
 When a queen is ready to mate, she leaves her colony of origin and flies into the air with many drones following her.
-One or more may mate with her, the number depending on the species and circumstances.
-Once mating is accomplished, the queen finds somewhere to begin digging a nest.
+One or more may mate with her, depending on the species and circumstances.
+Once the queen has mated, she finds somewhere to begin digging a nest.
 Inside her nest, she lays a few eggs.
 These will hatch into workers who will expand the nest.
 From there, she will continue to spawn workers and other queens.
-After several years, a typical queen may average laying more than 25,000 eggs per day, and over her lifetime she may produce as many as 150 million daughters.
+A typical queen lays more than 25,000 eggs per day and 150 million eggs over her lifetime.